chain4travel/camino-node/tools/genesis/README.md

   PATH_TO_XLSX_FILE \
   PATH_TO_JSON_TEMPLATE \
   NETWORK_NAME \
-  OPTIONAL_OUTPUT_PATH
+  OUTPUT_PATH
 ```
 where
 - `NETWORK_NAME` has to be one of: `kopernikus`, `columbus` or `camino`.
 - `OUTPUT_PATH` should be a path to the directory where the genesis file will be saved.
-If ommited, `../genesis/generated` will be used.

 Tool produces a file `genesis_<NETWORK_NAME>.json` in the `OUTPUT_PATH` directory.
 <br/>**:warning: Tool was not tested with Windows paths.**